bartlomiejwolk/CollisionFromRaycast/README.md

 1. Clone repository into the *Assets* folder.
 2. Select game object in the hierarchy window and from the *Component* menu select *CollisionFromRaycast* to add component to the selected game object.
 3. Set options and add callback action.
-If your callback method can take a *RaycastHit* as an argument.
+Your callback method can take a *RaycastHit* as an argument.
+   Hit play and when a collision is detected, the callback action will be executed.

 ## Help